pineunity/apmec/doc/source/user/vnfm_usage_guide.rst

 ------------------------

-In this method, VNF is created directly from the TOSCA template without onboarding the template into Tacker VNFD Catalog.
+In this method, VNF is created directly from the TOSCA template without onboarding the template into Apmec VNFD Catalog.

 .. code-block:: console

    apmec vnf-create --vnfd-template <VNFD-FILE-NAME> <VNF-NAME>

-This method is recommended when NFV Catalog is maintained outside Tacker and Tacker is primarily used as a NFV workflow engine.
+This method is recommended when NFV Catalog is maintained outside Apmec and Apmec is primarily used as a NFV workflow engine.

 Example
 ~~~~~~~